As you become more familiar with WordPress, you may occasionally come across the term blogroll.

 https://wordpress.org/plugins/simple-links/

-Simple Links attempts to recreate the concept of the built-in Link Manager while removing the shortcomings of the deprecated feature.
+Simple Links recreates the same concept as the built-in WP Link Manager while addressing the shortcomings of the deprecated feature.

 Let’s install the Link Manager plugin.

-In the WP administration menu, select Plugins > Add New …
+In your WP dashboard menu, select Plugins > Add New …

 (Plugins – Add New)